gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 - Stakeholder Communication
     - The CISO communicates threat intelligence findings to upper management and other key stakeholders, explaining potential risks and impacts.
 - Resource Allocation
-    - Determines budget and resources for threat intelligence capabilities (tools, teams, external services).
+    - Determines budget and resources for threat intelligence capabilities.
 - Incident Response Oversight
     - Ensures that the CTI program feeds into incident response plans, helping to guide the response to detected threats.